UG4/ugcore/README.txt

 How to compile ugbase:
+- default build setting includes: common, lib_grid.
+  For parallel support see: 'How to enable parallel support'.
+  For lib_algebra, lib_discretization see: 'How to compile algebra and discretization module'
 - a recent version of cmake is required (min v 2.6), see www.cmake.org
 - start in the root folder of UG4 (.../ug4/)
 - create a new folder and call it build (mkdir build)